Avon County Rowing Club Makes Waves on Radio Bristol

 Composite crews embody the spirit of cooperation and excellence in rowing.
 We look forward to more opportunities to join forces with other clubs and showcase the best of what our rowers can achieve.

 Congratulations to our fantastic junior rowers and their teammates.
-Your hard work and team spirit have made us all immensely proud and we can’t wait to see you race again at British Rowing Junior Championships!
+Your hard work and team spirit have made us all immensely proud and we can’t wait to see you race again at the British Rowing Junior Championships!

 Battling the Elements and Competition at British Masters Championships